n0F4x/Game-Design-Assignment-3/Cards.md

 ### Winds

-You switch the places of two arbitrary tokens on the board (now token 1 is at token 2’s place, and token 2 at token 1’s place)..
+Swap any 2 tokens on the board.

 ### Harvest

-Draw one card blindly from the hand of the selected player.
+Draw one card blindly from the hand of another player.

 ### Summer is gone

-You change one placed token to a token of your type (you place your token there instead of theirs, and their token goes back to their pool of tokens).
+Change one placed token to a token of your type.
+(This cannot effect stacked tokens.)

 ### Falling leaves

-Allows you to place up to 3 tokens on top of any tiles that you already occupy.
+Place up to 3 tokens on top of any tiles that you already occupy.
-You can have at most 3 tokens on each tile.
+(You can have at most 3 tokens on each tile.)

 ### Thanksgivings